Public benefit and charitable purpose

 If a purpose is illegal or there is a benefit outweighed by a greater harm to the community, then we won’t be able to determine a public benefit.
 For example:

-- A purpose to promote or support an illegal activity such as the recreational smoking of marijuana will not provide a benefit to the public.
+- A purpose to encourage people to break the law, such as through engaging in recreational smoking of marijuana, will not provide a benefit to the public.

 - The courts found an organisation seeking to ban testing on animals was not charitable.
 Purposes to protect animals can be charitable, but in the case of testing on animals, the benefit from protecting animals was outweighed by a greater harm to humans.*